QubesOS/qubes-doc/developer/general/doc-guidelines.md

 In other words, we take responsibility for documenting all of the software we put out into the world, but it doesn't make sense for us to take on the responsibility of documenting or maintaining documentation for anything else.
 For example, Qubes OS may use a popular Linux distribution for an official [TemplateVM](/doc/templates/).
 However, it would not make sense for a comparatively small project like ours, with modest funding and a lean workforce, to attempt to document software belonging to a large, richly-funded project with an army of paid and volunteer contributors, especially when they probably already have documentation of their own.
-This is particular true when it comes to Linux in general.
+This is particularly true when it comes to Linux in general.
 Although many users who are new to Qubes are also new to Linux, it makes absolutely no sense for our comparatively tiny project to try to document Linux in general when there is already a plethora of documentation out there.

 Many contributors do not realize that the there is a significant amount of work involved in *maintaining* documentation after it has been written.